falvarezb/roboclimate/README.md

 Square root of the average of the square of the errors

-It weights outliers more heavily than MAE as a result of the squaring of each term, which effectively weights large errors more heavily than small ones
+It weighs outliers more heavily than MAE as a result of the squaring of each term, which effectively weighs large errors more heavily than small ones

 ### Median absolute error (MEDAE)